Treborium/Coco/README.md

 ## Features

-- Custom prompts
+- Custom prompts :star2:
-- List existing prompts
+- List existing prompts :notebook:
-- Add or remove prompts
+- Add or remove prompts :cactus:
-- Easy to remember commands like `ls` for listing or `rm` for removing
+- Easy to remember commands like `ls` for listing or `rm` for removing :bulb:

 ## Usage